 There are a few things needed if you want to hatch your own chicken eggs…

-- A rooster and a hen: For fertilization, or the combining of cells, of eggs you need both a rooster (male chicken) and hens (female chickens).
+- Adult chickens (rooster and hen): For fertilization, or the combining of cells, of eggs you need both a rooster (male chicken) and hens (female chickens).

 - You can also order fertilized eggs from a local farmer or from online stores like My Pet Chicken.